Guide

 3.5.2 If the individual has declared that they have been employed (including volunteering activities or time served in the armed forces), or have trained overseas, every effort should be made to seek adequate references from the relevant body as early in the recruitment process as possible to prevent any unnecessary delays in making the appointment.

-3.5.3 In some European countries, employees are issued with a government-issued labour book which contains information about their employment history.
-If individual’s present a labour book, employers may accept information presented within this document instead of seeking a separate reference directly from their employer.
+3.5.3 In some European countries, employees are provided with a government-issued labour book which contains information about their employment history.
+If an individual presents a labour book, employers can accept the information detailed within this document instead of seeking a separate reference directly from their employer.

 3.5.4 Confirmation of dates should be cross-referenced with documentary evidence provided by the individual such as a passport, work permit or other documentary evidence confirming their travel and immigration status.